 Notes:

-• The SIM card cost is a one-time fee.
+• SIM card cost paid once.

 5. Italy eSIM – Alternative to Physical SIM Cards